Email Leaks: Preventing Your Personal Data from Being Exposed

 Personal Identifiable Information (PII) like names, addresses, and phone numbers.

-Financial details such as bank account numbers, credit card information, and tax records.
+Financial details include bank account numbers, credit card information, and tax records.

 Confidential work-related information, especially in business email compromises.